 We can’t wait to return!

-To join us on our hosted adventures on the Kumano Kodo head to our mailing list and be first to know when our trips go LIVE from January 31st 2019.
+To join us on our hosted adventures on the Kumano Kodo head to our mailing list and be first to know when our trips go LIVE.

 Our current Challenge trips for men and women can be found here